armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-54.md

 ---

 ### Fixes
-- removed start dependency on kubernetesCredentialsInitializerSynchronizable, this allows overriding the standard credentials repository such as when using account.storage.enabled: true and account.storage.kubernetes.enabled: true.
+- Removed start dependency on `kubernetesCredentialsInitializerSynchronizable`, this allows overriding the standard credentials repository such as when using `account.storage.enabled: true` and `account.storage.kubernetes.enabled: true`.